mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime/dynamic-reference-attribute.md

 ---
 title: DynamicReferenceAttribute class
-description: Declares an assembly to be used as a dynamic reference, which will be queried at runtime to find CALLD targets.
+description: "Declares an assembly to be used as a dynamic reference, which will be queried at runtime to find CALLD targets. "
+last_modified_at: 2024-06-26T20:27:05Z
 ---

 Declares an assembly to be used as a dynamic reference, which will be queried at runtime to find CALLD targets.